Q: What buildings must be inspected by the Fire Marshal?

 Q: How do I find out information on knox boxes?
 (What is a knox box?)

 A knox box is a secure, fire resistant box that is commonplace on commercial buildings and is used residentially also.
 The box contains the key to your place of business or home.
 In the event of an emergency situation, medical problem or automatic alarm, the fire department can use their knox box key to open your knox box, allowing them to retrieve your key and access the property.
 This prevents damage to doors, windows, etc. by avoiding the use of forcible entry.
 As all of New Milford's fire departments are volunteer, this also allows for more efficient emergency operations and for volunteers to return home in a timely manner without waiting hours for keyholders to arrive.
-A new ordinance is in place as of January 8, 2007.
 Please visit the link below for information or call the fire marshal office.
 Visit www.knoxbox.com for product information.

-Information on knox boxes can also be obtained by calling or emailing the fire marshal office at (860) 355-6099 or email@example.com.
+Information on knox boxes can also be obtained by calling or emailing the Fire Marshal office at (860) 355-6099 firstname.lastname@example.org.
 We maintain records of all properties with knox boxes so please let us know if you wish to install one on your business or home.

 Q: How do I determine the distance to the nearest hydrant to my residence & the distance to the closest firehouse?